Abdominoplasty with Dr. Gray’s Advanced No Drains Technique

 - Men or women who have lost a large amount of weight and are left with loose, hanging skin.

 - Women who have had pregnancies in which the abdominal muscles have been badly stretched, weakened or separated beyond that which can be returned to a normal contour.

 - Older patients who have lost elasticity in their skin and have, perhaps, been somewhat overweight.

-Dr. Gray has presented the course, “Scarpa Sparing Abdominoplasty with Comcomitant Liposuction: No Drains Needed” for the 4th year in a row to the annual meeting of the American Society of Plastic Surgery.
+Dr. Gray presented the course, “Scarpa Sparing Abdominoplasty with Concomitant Liposuction: No Drains Needed” for the 4th year in a row to the annual meeting of the American Society of Plastic Surgery.
 This year the national conference was held in Las Vegas, Nevada from April 2nd to 7th, 2016.

-Dr. Gray’s course, Scarpa Sparing Abdominoplasty with Concomitant Liposuction; No Drains Needed, has been selected to be a part of a new education program, the Aesthetic Immersion Modules (AIM), at The American Society for Aesthetic Plastic Surgery (ASAPS) to be held in San Francisco, California, April 2014.
+Dr. Gray’s course, Scarpa Sparing Abdominoplasty with Concomitant Liposuction; No Drains Needed, was selected to be a part of a new education program, the Aesthetic Immersion Modules (AIM), at The American Society for Aesthetic Plastic Surgery (ASAPS) to be held in San Francisco, California, April 2014.

-Dr. Lawrence Gray, Dr. Brannon Claytor and Dr. Michael Baker, anesthesiologist, presented a course entitled Tummy Tuck with Liposuction: No Drains Needed at the annual meeting of the American Society of Aesthetic Plastic Surgery in New York City, April 11th to 16th, 2013 (1st photo) and then again April 24th to 29th, 2014 at the annual meeting of the American Society of Aesthetic Plastic Surgery in San Franisco (2nd photo).
+Dr. Lawrence Gray, Dr. Brannon Claytor, and Dr. Michael Baker, anesthesiologist, presented a course entitled Tummy Tuck with Liposuction: No Drains Needed at the annual meeting of the American Society of Aesthetic Plastic Surgery in New York City, April 11th to 16th, 2013 and then again April 24th to 29th, 2014 at the annual meeting of the American Society of Aesthetic Plastic Surgery in San Francisco.